Tenant Screening Guide South Africa

 Yes, estate agents are Schedule 1 accountable institutions under FICA and must conduct customer due diligence (CDD) on all parties to rental transactions.
 This includes verifying tenant and landlord identities, keeping records for 5 years, and filing suspicious transaction reports if necessary.

-Can I reject a tenant based on a credit check?
+Can I reject a tenant based on a poor credit record?

-Yes, you can decline a tenant based on a poor credit record, but you must apply criteria consistently to avoid discrimination.
-If you reject someone based on credit information, you should inform them and give them the opportunity to dispute incorrect information with the credit bureau.
+Yes, you can decline a tenant based on a poor credit record obtained from a registered credit bureau, but you must apply criteria consistently to avoid discrimination.
+If you reject someone based on credit information, you should inform them and give them the opportunity to dispute incorrect information directly with the credit bureau that produced the report.

 How long does tenant screening take?